 So how can we give ourselves the best opportunity to succeed when we set ourselves a goal?

-Sandro says it’s important not to rush in trying to tick off the goals you set yourself in the new year, particularly as many of us adjust to changing COVID norms.
+Sandro says it’s important not to rush in trying to tick off the goals you set yourself in the new year.

 “Give yourself as long as you need [to work on your goals].
 It will be different from person to person,” he said, adding that it's totally okay if it takes you a couple of weeks to get into the swing of things - "as long as you’re looking after yourself and if you do need help you reach out and seek that.”

 Tips for making and following through on New Year’s resolutions

 - Try not to set the bar too high initially.
 It’s tempting to think of something big to achieve, but often smaller goals can provide just as much satisfaction.
 You might even just like to continue doing some of the things you started doing last year, like picking up a project you started but didn't get around to finishing or continuing.

 - Be patient with yourself.
 We all have lots going on in our lives, so don’t get too frustrated if ticking off your goals takes a bit of time.
 Delayed gratification is worth the wait!

-Last year gave us plenty of challenges, but starting 2022 off with a few positive goals in mind and taking good care of yourself, you can spring into the new year in style.
+By starting 2023 off with a few positive goals in mind and taking good care of yourself, you can spring into the new year in style!